-If you like wine, you’ll love Uniworld River Cruises’ Brilliant Bordeaux sailings on the Garonne and Dordogne Rivers in Southwest France.
+If you like wine, you’ll love Uniworld River Cruises Brilliant Bordeaux sailings on the Garonne and Dordogne rivers in southwest France.
 There are wine tastings most days and, from April, a new river ship.
 S.S.
 Bon Voyage is actually Uniworld’s River Royale with a new look and new name.
 She’ll have a pool, extra suites, smart new bathrooms and a choice of restaurants including a casual eatery by the pool and French bistro in the bow.

 Wait until May and you can join Cunard’s iconic Queen Elizabeth as she ventures to the last frontier on a miniseries of cruises to Alaska.
 We’re talking whales, bears and icy glaciers.

-Why stay in the UK in winter when you can cruise Antarctica in summer on Hurtigruten’s new ship Roald Amundsen?
-True, it’ll still be pretty nippy down at the South Pole, even if it is high summer, but the scenery is out of this world and you’ll be sailing on the first-ever cruise ship able to switch to battery power now and then, and cruise silently among the icebergs.
+Why stay in the UK in winter when you can cruise Antarctica in summer on Hurtigruten’s new ship MS Roald Amundsen?
+True, it’ll still be pretty nippy down at the South Pole, even if it is high summer, but the scenery is out of this world and you’ll be sailing on the first-ever cruise ship able to switch to battery power now and then and cruise silently among the icebergs.
 Magical!

 If you don’t fancy getting your chills at the ends of the earth, Fred.
-Olsen Cruise Lines’ Islands of Indonesia voyage in search of Komodo Dragons might be just the ticket.
+Olsen Cruise Lines Islands of Indonesia voyage in search of Komodo dragons might be just the ticket.
 You’ll sail from Phuket in Thailand to Bali, have a few hours to seek out the giant lizards and a day in Semarang and enjoy a gateway to stunning Borobudur Temple, 60 miles from the city.
 It’s famous for having been hidden in the jungle for 1,000 years and was only rediscovered in 1814 by Sir Stamford Raffles - the very same man who founded Singapore.

 - Blue Horizons